William Montagu, 9th Duke of Manchester: Early life

 Manchester was born on 3 March 1877 as William Angus Drogo Montagu.
 He was the only legitimate son of The 8th Duke of Manchester, by his wife Consuelo Yznaga del Valle, a Cuban American heiress.
 His sisters were Lady Jacqueline Mary Alva Montagu and Lady Alice Eleanor Louise Montagu, who both died unmarried.

 His paternal grandparents were the 7th Duke of Manchester and the former Countess Louisa von Alten.
 After his grandfather's death in 1890, his grandmother got remarried to The 8th Duke of Devonshire, and was referred to as the "Double Duchess".
 His maternal grandfather was Don Antonio Yznaga del Valle.
 Among his maternal relatives was aunt Naticia Yznaga (wife of Sir John Lister-Kaye, 3rd Baronet), and uncle Fernando Yznaga (husband of Jennie Smith, sister of Alva Smith Vanderbilt Belmont).

 He was educated at Eton and Trinity College, Cambridge.

 Career

 Manchester succeeded his father in the dukedom in 1892 at the age of fifteen, and took his seat on the Liberal benches in the House of Lords in June 1902.
 When the Liberals came to power in December 1905 under Sir Henry Campbell-Bannerman, he was appointed Captain of the Yeomen of the Guard.
 He retained this post until April 1907, but never held ministerial office again.

-Apart from his political career he also achieved the rank of Captain in the Lancashire Fusiliers.
+Apart from his political career he was also an officer in the militia, being commissioned on 29 April 1899 as a captain in the 5th Battalion, King's Royal Rifle Corps (formerly the Huntingdonshire Militia, which had been commanded by several of his ancestors).
+On 18 June 1904 he transferred to the 6th (7th Royal Lancashire Militia) Battalion, Lancashire Fusiliers and served with it for several years.